 Providers are now asked to update their listing for openings.
 FCCAM encourages providers to also periodically check out all the material listed on their program, such as directions, licensing, phone, etc.

-- a.
-A License may not be transferred from one Provider to another, from one Provider to another, from one location to another, or from one owner to another.
+a.
+A License may not be transferred from one Provider to another, from one location to another, or from one owner to another.

 b.
 In the event of an unanticipated occurrence, such as a fire, that renders an approved location uninhabitable, a Provider may provide services in an alternative location upon approval by the Department, in accordance with the Department of Health and Human Services’ Child Care Emergency Plan, Version 1.3, November 6, 2018.

 c.
 The alternative location must also be approved by the State Fire Marshal’s Office or provider’s local fire department prior to the provision of childcare services.